 Your resume or CV is an employer’s first impression of you.
 Think of all the traits you want to get noticed for and use them in your resume-writing.

-If you're wondering how to get your resume noticed or CV taken seriously, start by being organized.
+If you are wondering how to get your resume noticed or CV taken seriously, start by being organized.
 Be concise, clear, and prove you have the skills needed for the job.

-Is this the fifth time you’ve applied to a new job this year?
+Is this the fifth time you have applied to a new job this year?
 Read here about the pros and cons of job hopping.
 Find the right job for you in a company you feel engaged with.